 Scuba Diving Indonesia – how to choose where to dive

-Smack bang in the centre of the Coral Triangle, diving Indonesia delivers the biggest biodiversity on the planet: more than 3,000 species of fish alone, not including the corals, plants, crustaceans, worms, nudis and other, some as yet undefined, critters to be encountered there.
-The 17,007 islands which span one eighth of the planet’s circumference, offer some of the world’s best dive sites: from mola-mola to mantas, spectacular coral reefs to wrecks and plenty of muck diving too.
-There are dive sites to suit all experiences, and dive resorts and liveaboards to suit all budgets.
+Smack bang in the centre of the Coral Triangle, diving Indonesia delivers the highest biodiversity on the planet: more than 3000 species of fish alone, not including the corals, plants, crustaceans, echinoderms, and other, some as yet undefined, critters to be encountered there.
+The 17,007 islands span one eighth of the planet’s circumference, and offer some of the world’s best dive sites: from nudibranchs, shrimps and octopus to mola-mola, whale sharks and mantas, as well as spectacular coral reefs.
+There are dive sites to suit all levels of experience, and dive resorts and liveaboards to suit all budgets.
 You could spend a lifetime diving Indonesia – the hardest bit is to work out where to go first or next!

-So though this brings you the world’s biggest and best biodiversity, we recommend you choose your destination carefully and according to your experience.
+So though this brings you the world’s highest marine biodiversity, we recommend you choose your destination carefully and according to your experience.

 From Australia, Air Asia, Garuda, Qantas and Virgin all fly to Denpasar – and there is disappointingly little difference between their prices.
 Check the websites of all these carriers for specials.
 Fares are not as cheap as they used to be, but there are still deals to be had.

 Jakarta is the other main hub into Indonesia, and there may be specials to Jakarta if you can work an itinerary around that, and then you could take in Belitung Island.